jtamir/website/content/index.md

 ---

 ### Biography
-I am a PhD student in [Electrical Engineering and Computer Sciences][eecs] at [UC Berkeley][berkeley].
+I am a research associate in [Electrical Engineering and Computer Sciences][eecs] at [UC Berkeley][berkeley], working with [Miki Lustig][miki].
-My advisor is [Miki Lustig][miki].
 My research focus spans computational magnetic resonance imaging, signal processing, and inverse problems.
 I am primarily interested in applying advanced imaging and reconstruction techniques to pediatric MRI, with the goal of enabling **real clinical adoption**.

+I am also a part-time research scientist at [Subtle Medical][subtle].

 I got my undergaduate degree in [Electrical and Computer Engineering][ut-ece] at [UT Austin][utexas].